urpylka/img-tool/README.md

 # img-tool

-Utilities for execute commands (amd64 &amp; armhf) &amp; resize the Raspbian images.
+The tool-bundle to execute commands (amd64 &amp; armhf) &amp; resize the Raspbian images.
 Due to docker scripts it can work on Linux, macOS & etc.

 1. Now it only works with **Raspbian OS images** (due to filesystem partition scheme).
 Plans to make a more universal version (w arch-configs) for **Orange Pi**, **Nano Pi** and etc.